 As you edit, consider what you want your readers to focus on and how you want them to engage with your writing.
 You'll find some instances where passive voice is actually the best choice.

 When do you use passive voice?
+Have any effective examples?
 Let me know in the comments.

 Take fifteen minutes to write about a major historical event, either as an observer or an active participant.
 Use the passive voice in your writing to describe the action.

-Post your practice in the comments, and leave notes for your fellow writers.
+Post your practice in the Pro Practice Workshop here, and leave notes for your fellow writers.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.